MythQuest

-It was shot in Drumheller, Calgary, East Coulee, Alberta, and Regina, Saskatchewan.
+MythQuest is a Canadian children's television series that originally aired on CBC in Canada and PBS in the United States in 2001.
+Produced by Minds Eye Pictures, the series was shot in Drumheller, Calgary, East Coulee, Alberta, and Regina, Saskatchewan.

 The series is not currently available on DVD or video.
 However, there have been novels adapted from the first three episodes as well as "Minokichi," written by Dan Danko, Tom Mason, and John Whitman.

+Premise

+When their father vanishes without a trace, teenagers Cleo (Meredith Henderson) and Alex Bellows (Christopher Jacot) discover that when they touch artifacts on the screens of the Cyber Museum, a computer program created by their father, they are able to travel into myths.